junyanxu/Python-Heston-Option-Pricer/readme.md

 ### Function List

-The interface of all functions in **Option** module are listed here:
+The interface of all functions in **PyHeston** module are listed here:
 ```python
 from PyHeston import *
 BSCall(S, K, T, Sigma, d, r)